Share

 | Reproductive | Lowered testosterone/estrogen (libido crashes, cycles go haywire) |

-And here’s the kicker: 50-90% of doctor visits tie back to stress-related symptoms.
+And here’s the kicker: a significant share of doctor visits trace back to stress-related symptoms in some form.
 Your finances, focus, and fertility?
 All collateral damage.

 Get expert tips on healthy living and aging gracefully at 40 and beyond from me.